-Each year first-year students can apply to a themed living learning community, where those with similar interest live, study and participate in field trips and other community-related activities.
+Each year first-year students can apply to a themed living learning community, where those with similar interests live, study and participate in field trips and other community-related activities.
 The community is assigned a floor in a residence hall so that friends, coursework, interests and new experiences become interconnected in the best possible way.

 Membership in the LLC is limited, and admission will be decided on a first-come, first-served basis.
+Eligible students must complete all placement examinations before applying.

 Pictured above: Katie Rogers '16 models the back of her Dwelling in the Past LLC T-shirt.